WARDEN-Xanni/Mainline-Modpack/README.md

 # Changelog

+### - Added Github link, post any issues you find with this modpack there and I will investigate and/or fix it if I can

 ### v1.1.8

-### - Added Github link, post any issues you find with this modpack there and I will investigate and/or fix it

 - Updated EnemySoundFixes 1.1.2 -> 1.2.0
 - Updated Emblem 1.3.2 -> 1.4.0